TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers

 where $Q$ denotes the query matrix, $K$ denotes the key matrix and $V$ denotes the value matrix.
+The $Q$, $K$ and $V$ matrices are obtained by stacking the output sequence of the positional encoding layer to form a matrix $Z$ of shape $(l+1,d)$, and then passing it through three separate linear layers, i.e., $Q = ZW_Q$, $K = Z W_K$ and $V = Z W_V$.
 The attention mechanism plays a crucial role in capturing long-term dependencies and modeling relationships between different timestamps in the graph.
 Next, we discuss the loss function and the training methodology of the TransformerG2G model.